Transforming graph states via Bell state measurements: Introduction

-Here, we investigate a complete set of graph transformations for all relevant fusions and we also consider the cases where the fusion qubits are connected\footnote{Graph transformations for single-qubit measurements can be found in Ref.~\cite{Hein2004, Dahlberg2018} and can be expressed by local graph complementations~\cite{Nest2004, Cabello2011, Adcock2020} and vertex deletion.}.
-Upon success, the considered fusions correspond to simultaneous measurements of two weight-two parity operators from the Pauli group.
+Here, we investigate a complete set of graph transformations for all relevant fusions and we also consider the cases where the fusion qubits are connected\footnote{Graph transformations for single-qubit measurements can be found in Refs.~\cite{Hein2004, Dahlberg2018} and can be expressed by local graph complementations~\cite{Nest2004, Cabello2011, Adcock2020} and vertex deletion (vertex minors).}.
+Upon success, the considered fusions correspond to simultaneous measurements of two weight-two operators (parities) from the Pauli group.
 Measurements of this type are of particular interest as they keep the considered state a stabilizer state~\cite{Gottesman1998}.

-We find that there are five different cases of such parity measurements and we derive graph transformations for all these cases.
-In Fig.~\ref{fig:intro}(a), we illustrate with an example consisting of two linear chain graph states how the different parity measurements lead to different graph transformations.
-The different two-qubit parity measurements lead to different graph states that are not local Clifford equivalent~\cite{Cabello2011,Adcock2020} even though the fusion types all fall into the same class of entangled measurements (Bell state measurements)~\cite{DelSanto2023}.

-An important part of this work is an intuitive visualization of these graph transformations by Venn diagrams where several qubit neighborhoods from the original graph state are superimposed.
-Fig.~\ref{fig:intro}(b) illustrates this method for a specific parity measurement and shows how the new neighborhood of a qubit after the measurement is obtained.
-Such a visualization gives an intuition for the graph transformations which helps develop protocols for creating certain target graph states.
-We give such an example where only a few different fusions need to be applied to generate a small graph code~\cite{Bell2022} from a linear chain graph state.
+Therefore, our graph transformations can also be used to treat the so-called stabilizer states~\cite{Anders2006} because they are locally equivalent to graph states~\cite{Nest2004, Schlingemann2001}.
+We find that there are five different cases of such parity measurements, and we derive graph transformations for all these cases.
+Knowing the graph transformations enables simulating fusion networks in a sparse graph representation instead of a representation based on stabilizer tableau matrices~\cite{Gottesman1998, Hein2006}.
+Furthermore, we provide an intuitive visualization of the graph transformations using Venn diagrams.
+This visualization makes it easy to apply the graph transformations by hand and find protocols to generate resource graph states with fusions.
+We give an example of a construction of an eight-qubit graph code from a linear chain graph state that we found manually using the graph transformations~\cite{Bell2022}.
+Finally, the graph transformations are also highly useful for automatically searching optimized graph-state generation protocols~\cite{Lobl2024}, and we provide an implementation in Python~\cite{git2023}.

-The manuscript is organized as follows: in section~\ref{sec:parity}, we introduce the different parity measurements corresponding to a successful fusion.
-In section~\ref{sec:trafo}, we introduce graph states and the graph transformations that are caused by the parity measurements.
-In section~\ref{sec:appl} we discuss fusion networks and the construction of graph codes as potential applications of the derived graph transformation rules.
+The manuscript is organized as follows: In Section~\ref{sec:parity}, we introduce the different parity measurements that correspond to a successful fusion.
+In Section~\ref{sec:trafo}, we introduce graph states and the graph transformations that are caused by the parity measurements.
+In Section~\ref{sec:appl} we discuss fusion networks and the construction of graph codes as potential applications of the derived graph transformation rules.